 But here’s a quick summary anyway, for the sake of clarity:

-- March: relapse.
+- end of March: relapse.
 Internal denial at first; but after a couple weeks, the cognitive dysfunction was too great to ignore.

 - April: struggle to find medical options in the US.
 First doc denied me Rituximab, citing concern over suppressing my immune system with coronavirus lurking about.
 Continued deterioration and despair as the future looked bleak.

 - May: Rituximab and Solumedrol treatment!
 Hope!
 Light! ☀️ The worsening of cognitive symptoms stopped, but my functioning didn’t really budge upward either.